MariamReda25/Embedded_Linux/C++/Meta_programming/READme.md

 ### 🟢 Summary :

- - This Project is made for applying Core concepts of Teplates which we learned in This module
+ - This Project is made for applying Core concepts of Templates which we learned in This module

 ### Documenation :